SLACube/slacube-daq-tutorial/README.md

   gives the communication path for each chip.
 - Each chip belongs to one `io_channel` as indicated in different colors.
-- If a chip is greyed out, it is not "reachable" from outside.
+- If a chip is grayed out, it is not "reachable" from outside.
 It should not be happened in normal operation.
 - A **chip key** is an unique identifier in form of `{io_group}-{io_channel}-{chip}`.
   - `io_group=1` for the SLACube setup.